ibm-cloud-docs/vmwaresolutions/uml/usage_meter-upgrade.md

 {{site.data.content.vms-deprecated-note}}

-Upgrade any existing VMware vCloud Usage Meters to version 9 to integrate with their own access token.
-For Usage Meter 4.8, the upgrade process involves receiving an access token for your currently registered Usage Meter through the IBM Cloud Usage Meter portal, followed by an in-place upgrade to version 9.
-After the initial upgrade to version 9 or later, you don't need to provide the access token for further upgrades.
+Upgrade the existing VMware vCloud Usage Meters to version 9.x or later.
+The latest available VMware vCloud Usage Meter version is v9.1.0.
+For Usage Meter v4.8, the upgrade process involves receiving an access token for your currently registered Usage Meter through the IBM Cloud Usage Meter portal, followed by an in-place upgrade to v9.0.1 first.
+After the initial upgrade to v9.0.1, you don't need to provide the access token for further upgrades to v9.x or later.
 {: important}

+For Usage Meter v4.8, a direct upgrade path from Usage Meter v4.8 to v9.1 is not supported.
+You must upgrade from version 4.8 to version 9.0.1 first, and then to version 9.1.
+For more information, see [Upgrade Path - Product Interoperability Matrix](https://interopmatrix.broadcom.com/Upgrade?productId=662&isHidePatch=false&isHideLegacyReleases=false){: external}.
+{: restriction}

 Before you upgrade to version 9 or later, you must swap the VMware Cloud Foundation™ (VCF) license keys.